 1. Not reading the agreement you have with your old property management in advance.
 Many owners try to change their property manager in the middle of a contract.
 The key is to make this change after the contract ends and before signing a new one.
 Another option is to make the change if the previous manager is in breach of contract, which enables you to get out free and clear.

 2. Springing your plan on your old property manager at the last second.
-This can create problems with the old manager, especially if they have a tendency toward unprofessional behavior.
+This can create problems with the old manager, especially if they have a tendency toward unprofessional behaviour.
 Give them notice of your plan to terminate their contract in writing 30 days before it ends.

 3. Not putting the old property management firm in touch with your new manager.
 Your new company can make the transition easy, but only if you connect them with your old property management company.